decentralized-identity/trustdidweb-v03/spec/overview.md

 The following is a `tl;dr` summary of how `did:tdw` works:

-1. `did.tdw` uses the same DID-to-HTTPS tranformation as `did:web`, so `did:tdw`'s  `did.jsonl` ([[ref: JSON Lines]]) file is found in the same location as `did:web`'s `did.json` file.
+1. `did:tdw` uses the same DID-to-HTTPS tranformation as `did:web`, so `did:tdw`'s  `did.jsonl` ([[ref: JSON Lines]]) file is found in the same location as `did:web`'s `did.json` file.
 2. The `did.jsonl` is a list of JSON [[ref: DID log entries]], one per line,